JoyfulReaper/PlutoAdDetector/README.md

 ## Current limitations

 - Pluto can change its DOM at any time; focused and full scans are heuristic.
-- Learned visual matching recognizes only trained recurring sequences and can false-positive or miss changed content.
+- Learned visual matching can false-positive or false-negative.
+It recognizes trained recurring sequences rather than arbitrary concepts, and changed promos may require retraining.
 DOM/accessibility detection remains authoritative when a normal Pluto ad indicator appears.
+- Protected, cross-origin, or DRM-controlled media may prevent direct video-pixel sampling and disable learned visual matching for that run.
-- Automatic visual sampling can cause occasional display disturbance on some browser/GPU/video combinations. `V` or `--no-visual` disables that sampling without disabling DOM detection.
+- Automatic visual sampling can cause occasional mild flashing or display disturbance depending on Chrome, the GPU, and video composition.
+It is not necessarily tied visibly to every sample. `V` or `--no-visual` disables that sampling without disabling DOM detection.
 - YouTube videos can fail because embedding is disabled, the video is unavailable, or the IFrame API rejects the playback client.
 Those errors are logged.
 - Live/upcoming filtering depends on metadata exposed by YouTube's channel page.
 - Queue state is local, versioned, and intentionally limited to automatic mode.
+- Other streaming sites are experimental: source muting and tab switching may work, but the built-in DOM detector profile is Pluto-specific.